marle3003/mokapi/docs/guides/http/tls.md

+---
+title: HTTPS and TLS
+description: Mokapi is able to mock the behaviour of multiple hostnames and present a valid X.509 Certificate for them.
+This guide shows you how to configure TLS.
+---
 # HTTPS and TLS
 Mokapi is able to mock the behaviour of multiple hostnames and present a valid X.509 Certificate for them.
 This guide shows you how to configure TLS.